 “Every secret of a writer’s soul, every experience of his life, every quality of his mind is written large in his works.” – Virginia Woolf

-Born this day in 1882, English writer Virginia Woolf has often been credited with stream of consciousness writing alongside her modernist contemporaries James Joyce and Joseph Conrad.
-Her writing had (and has) many admirers and probably an equal number of haters and in her own time was banned by some countries, including Adolf Hitler's Germany.
-Her most well-known works are To The Lighthouse and A Room of One’s Own.
+Born on Jan.
+25, 1882, English writer Virginia Woolf has often been credited with developing “stream of consciousness” writing genre', alongside her contemporaries James Joyce and Joseph Conrad.
+Both a feminist and a modernist, her novels often ignored traditional plots to follow the inner lives and musings of her characters.
+Her writing had (and has) many admirers and probably an equal number of haters.
+In her own time (she died in 1941), her writing was banned (for a wide range of reasons) by some countries, including Adolf Hitler's Germany.
+Her most well known works are To The Lighthouse and A Room of One’s Own.

 A great essayist as well as novelist, she once noted “A good essay must have this permanent quality about it; it must draw its curtain round us, but it must be a curtain that shuts us in not out.”